liudng/dev/README.md

 environment, including software installation dependents,  clone source code repository, manage a large number of scripts, custom configuration files, and so on.

-How to make these things easier, it is [dev](https://github.com/liudng/dev)'s goal.
+The goal of `dev` is to make these things easier.

 > This documentation assumes you are already familiar with Bash.
 If you do not know anything about Bash, consider familiarizing yourself with the general terminology and features of Bash before continuing.

-## Why use dev?

-* Keep all projects with the same directory structure.
-* Each project has a separate environment.
-* Record requirements and configuration changes.

 ## Featues